qtproject/pyside-pyside-setup/sources/pyside6/doc/gettingstarted.rst

   python testrunner.py test > testlog.txt

-.. note:: On Windows, don't forget to have qmake in your path (:command:`set PATH=E:\\\Path\\\to\\\Qt\\\6.0.0\\\msvc2019_64\\\bin;%PATH%`)
+.. note:: On Windows, don't forget to have qtpaths in your path (:command:`set PATH=E:\\\Path\\\to\\\Qt\\\6.0.0\\\msvc2019_64\\\bin;%PATH%`)

 You can also run a specific test (for example ``qpainter_test``) by running::